Insider Secrets: Special Tips & Tidbits for Fall Foliage Viewing

-For an insider's view of the foliage, view the video below from Adirondack local Jeff Kellogg, who enjoys seeing the fall foliage from his ultralight plane.
+For one insider's view of the foliage, scroll down to the the video below from Adirondack local Jeff Kellogg, who enjoys seeing the fall foliage from his ultralight plane.

 Special Tips & Tid-Bits For Fall